 Mean score of companies in the Motor Vehicle Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Ford Motor Company reported total greenhouse gas emissions of approximately 386,583,742,000 kg CO2e, with Scope 1 emissions at about 1,108,815,000 kg CO2e, Scope 2 emissions at approximately 1,355,152,000 kg CO2e, and Scope 3 emissions reaching around 384,119,775,000 kg CO2e.
-Ford has made significant climate commitments, aiming to reduce its global manufacturing Scope 1 and 2 GHG emissions by 76% by 2035 from a 2017 baseline.
-Additionally, the company targets a 50% reduction in Scope 3 emissions related to the use of sold products per vehicle kilometre by 2035, using 2019 as the base year.
-Notably, Ford achieved its 2025 goal of reducing emissions per vehicle produced by 30% relative to a 2010 baseline eight years early, achieving a 32% reduction.
-Ford's commitment to sustainability includes aspirations for zero air emissions from its facilities by 2035.
-The company has demonstrated a proactive approach to addressing climate change, aligning its targets with the Science Based Targets initiative (SBTi) to ensure they are consistent with the goals of the Paris Agreement.
+In 2023, Ford Motor Company reported total carbon emissions of approximately 386,583,742,000 kg CO2e.
+This figure includes Scope 1 emissions of about 1,108,815,000 kg CO2e, Scope 2 emissions (market-based) of approximately 1,355,152,000 kg CO2e, and a significant contribution from Scope 3 emissions, which totalled around 384,119,775,000 kg CO2e.
+Ford has set ambitious climate commitments, aiming for a 76% reduction in Scope 1 and Scope 2 emissions by 2035, relative to a 2017 baseline.
+Additionally, the company targets a 50% reduction in the CO2e intensity of Scope 3 emissions from the use of sold products per vehicle kilometre by 2035.
+Ford has also committed to achieving net-zero emissions across its operations by 2030 and aims for carbon neutrality across its vehicles, suppliers, and facilities by 2050.
+In terms of recent achievements, Ford met its 2025 goal of reducing emissions per vehicle produced by 30% relative to a 2010 baseline, achieving a 32% reduction eight years ahead of schedule.
+These initiatives reflect Ford's commitment to sustainability and its proactive approach to addressing climate change within the automotive industry.

 Access structured emissions data, company-specific emission factors, and source documents